 - Any other funds received for the program

-Budgets should be based upon the total estimated costs for the project including all funding sources.
+You should submit budgets based upon the total estimated costs for the project including all funding sources.
 List anticipated expenditures according to the funding source from which they will be paid.
 The example below displays one sheet of a sample budget; additional back-up pages will further break out personnel and other costs, as well as the anticipated source(s) for match and program income.

-- Recipients and subrecipients must account for each award separately.
+- You must account for each award separately.

 - Recipients and subrecipients are prohibited from commingling funds on either a program-by-program or project-by-project basis.